-Paragraph I. Number; term of office; vacancies.
-There shall be a solicitor general for each judicial circuit, whose official term (except to fill a vacancy) shall be four years.
-The successors of present and subsequent incumbents shall be elected by the electors of the whole State, qualified to vote for members of the General Assembly, at the general election held next preceding the expiration of their respective terms.
+Paragraph I. There shall be a district attorney for each judicial circuit, whose official term (except to fill a vacancy) shall be four years.
+The successors of present and subsequent incumbents shall be elected by the electors of the circuit wherein the district attorney is to serve, who are qualified to vote for members of the General Assembly, at the general election held next preceding the expiration of their respective terms.
 Every vacancy occasioned by death, resignation, or other cause shall be filled by appointment of the Governor, until the first day of January after the general election held next after the expiration of 30 days from the time such vacancy occurs, at which election a successor for the unexpired term shall be elected.

 Paragraph II.
-Duties.
-It shall be the duty of the Solicitor General to represent the State in all cases in the Superior Courts of his Circuit and in all cases taken up from the superior courts of his circuit to the Supreme Court, and Court of Appeals and to perform such other services as shall be required of him by law.
+It shall be the duty of the district attorney to represent the State in all cases in the superior court of his circuit and in all cases taken up from the superior court of his circuit to the Supreme Court, and Court of Appeals and to perform such other services as shall be required of him by law.